 The duo of Martin Scorsese and Robert De Niro is one of the, if not the, most successful collaborations in cinema.
 Over the years, they have dabbled in various stories and their intriguing central characters to deliver some of the best films of all time.
 One of those is ‘Cape Fear’.

 No, ‘Cape Fear’ is not based on a true story.
-It is a remake of James R. Webb’s 1962 thriller of the same name, which itself is based on the novel, ‘The Executioner’, by John D. MacDonald, who’d concocted the story after he was challenged by a friend to break away from his usual writing style and do something risky.
+It is a remake of James R. Webb’s 1962 thriller of the same name, which itself is based on the novel, ‘The Executioner,’ by John D. MacDonald, who’d concocted the story after he was challenged by a friend to break away from his usual writing style and do something risky.

 Despite its inspiration, Scorsese’s film diverges a great deal from the source material, a lot of which is because of screenwriter Wesley Strick, who didn’t like the “vigilante implications” of the story.
 “I certainly didn’t want to promote the idea that guns ultimately solve problems–you know, ‘There comes a point when a man’s gotta be a man and shoot this guy down’,” he said.

 Strick’s ideas were welcomed by Scorsese, who also came on board after Spielberg convinced him to take on the project.
 Instead of recreating the same story, he wanted to add more layers to it.
 He took it as an opportunity to do something new with the characters.
 He wanted the audience to have an insight into the inner workings of Cady’s mind while also presenting the dysfunctionality of the family he threatens.
-This was further elevated by Robert De Niro with his exemplary dedication to molding himself according to Cady’s persona and adding little details to it.
+This was further elevated by Robert De Niro, who demonstrated his exemplary dedication to molding himself according to Cady’s persona and adding little details to it.

 In the end, for Scorsese, it was all about “fear, anxiety and edginess.”
 “Tension is so funny.
 When all the doors are closed and a guy has no choices, it’s kind of fun to see all the different options being closed away.
 It’s almost like some sort of wry, moral game that’s being played,” he said.